finos/tracdap/doc/app_dev/tutorial/chapter_1_hello_world.rst

     :linenos:
     :lineno-start: 86

-All that is needed is the tenant code and a :class:`TagSelector<trac.metadata.TagSelector>`.
+All that is needed is the tenant code and a :class:`TagSelector<tracdap.metadata.TagSelector>`.
 Tag selectors allow different versions of an object or tag to be selected according to various criteria.
 In this example we already have the tag header, which tells us the exact version that should be loaded.
 The web API package allows headers to be used as selectors, doing this will create a selector for the version identified in the header.

-Finally we use :meth:`readObject()<trac.api.TracMetadataApi.readObject>` to send the read request.
+Finally we use :meth:`readObject()<tracdap.api.TracMetadataApi.readObject>` to send the read request.

 .. literalinclude:: ../../../examples/apps/javascript/src/hello_world.js
     :language: JavaScript